NEUBIAS/training-resources/_includes/script_variables/exercises/script_variables_fixit_imagejmacro.md

-Copy the macro code to the FiJi editor and press `run`.
+Copy the macro code to the FiJi editor and press `Run`.
 This will create an error.
 1. Fix the variable naming for the file path.
 Use  the `camelCase` naming convention.
 2. Change the name of the variables `a` and `b` so that it their names are meaningful and reflect their content.
 Use the `camelCase` naming convention.